shanghaitech-igem/wiki-2024/README.md

     ```

 4. Start the development server
-   If you choose to install `gatsby-cli` globally, you can run the following command:
+   If you choose to install `gatsby-cli` globally by `npm install -g gatsby-cli`
+   you can run the following command:
     ```bash
     gatsby develop
     ```